zutherb/Building-a-full-automated-Fast-Data-Platform/slides/part_2.md

 ### Akka
 #### Framework for reactive applications

-- Highly performant - 50 million messages per machine and second <!-- .element: class="fragment" -->
+- Highly performant - 50 million messages per machine in a second <!-- .element: class="fragment" -->
 - Simple concurrency via asynchronous processing <!-- .element: class="fragment" -->
-- elastic and without single point of failure <!-- .element: class="fragment" -->
+- Elastic, resilient and without single point of failure <!-- .element: class="fragment" -->
-- resilient <!-- .element: class="fragment" -->
+- Used for application that can process or query data <!-- .element: class="fragment" -->

 ---